Skip to Main Content

 Fillings can loosen over time, and can fall out.
 If you think you have lost your filling, don’t panic.
 There are several options available.

-Book a same-day emergency appointment at a Tend dental studio
+Book a same-day emergency appointment at a Tend Dental studio

 What can cause a filling to come out?

+A tooth filling can fall out for various reasons, from sudden trauma to normal wear and tear.
 A hard hit to the mouth, such as from a fall or a sports accident, can knock fillings out.
 But even normal daily activities, such as eating hard and sticky foods, can break a filling.
 Regularly eating acidic foods and drinks, or foods with temperature extremes, can weaken a filling over time.
+As we age, our bite changes.
+Natural changes in bite alignment, as well as teeth grinding (bruxism), can contribute to loosening a filling.
+Normal, daily chewing will eventually wear down, crack, or shift a filling.

-Decay also can develop around a filling, causing it to loosen.
+Decay can also develop around a filling, causing it to loosen.
 It’s less common, but poor bonding placement can contribute to a lost filling.
 Some filling materials, like composite resin, may shrink slightly after placement, creating gaps between the filling and the tooth.

 Regular dental check-ups can help catch early signs of filling wear or tooth decay that could lead to a filling falling out